Disney Launches MyMagic+: What You Need to KnowPilar Clark

 Called a “more immersive, more seamless and more personal experience for each and every guest who spends time with us,” by Walt Disney Parks and Resorts Chairman, Tom Staggs, MyMagic+ technology will be rolled out in phases over the next several months.

-- MagicBands, as the wristbands are officially called, will be your room key, theme park ticket, PhotoPass card, and optional payment account.
-They will also provide FastPass+ access.
-Don’t lose it.
+Since MyMagic+ is all about letting guests better customize their vacation at Walt Disney World, MagicBands, as the wristbands are officially called, will be your room key, theme park ticket, PhotoPass card, and optional payment account.
+The bands will also provide FastPass+ access, so don’t lose yours.

-- A smartphone app called “My Disney Experience,” is the major component of MyMagic+.
-Accessing it will let guests make plans – think dining reservations, booking experiences, choosing FastPasses, getting the latest Walt Disney World Resort news – before and during their stay.
+A smartphone app called “My Disney Experience,” is the major component of MyMagic+, and accessing it will let you make plans – think dining reservations, booking experiences, choosing FastPasses, getting the latest Walt Disney World Resort news – before and during your stay.
 That means you can be spontaneous or plan ahead.